AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/18-parameters.md

 - **Default value:** empty
 - **Usage:** if some time-series are [automatically generated](#generate), this parameter lists those of them that are correlated, i.e. for which the same time-series should be used together in a given scenario. ??
 TODO

-  *Note: inter-modal correlation is not available for transmission capacities (NTC)*
+> ⚠️ inter-modal correlation is not available for transmission capacities (NTC)
-  *Note: this is the historical correlation mode*
+> ⚠️ this is the historical correlation mode

 ##### inter-modal
 - **Expected value:** TODO